-Whether it’s working with your own employees or agents from a company that you’ve outsourced inbound call center services to, you need teamwork to survive.
+Whether it’s working with your own employees or outsourced call center agents from a company that you’ve outsourced inbound call center services to, you need teamwork to survive.

 Meeting regularly also helps you make sure that people really understand what you want.
 Meeting regularly is even more critical if team members are located around the world.

 It’s more satisfying for people to work in areas of natural strengths.
 As a manager, it’s your job to put them there.
-Whenever possible match team member’s strengths to they’re responsibilities.
+Whenever possible match team members’ strengths to their responsibilities.

 One big benefit of doing this is having someone who—either through experience or talent—can do things in minutes it might take others hours to do.

-When you put people in areas of strengths, productivity soars.
+When you put people in areas of strength, productivity soars.
 So does satisfaction.

 Team members should know what they’re responsible for—on every project and in their jobs.
 Defining individual roles keeps things on track.
 It also avoids duplicate efforts and prevents things from slipping through the cracks.

-Designing incentives around group rewards creates positive feelings about the team and motivates team members.
+Designing incentives around group rewards create positive feelings about the team and motivates team members.
 Designing incentives around group rewards also fosters collaboration and teamwork.